jonczykp/Satel-CA10-reader/README.md

 ![Adapter board](html/finalboard.jpg)

 ## Step 2 - compile the source code and upload firmware to your ESP board
 Please use Visual Studio Code (VSC) and PlatfromIO add-in to compile the code and upload the firmware to your ESP.
 There is a lot of messages send to VSC terminal (via Serial.print command) during the run.
-You can trace all messages or use it for debug mode in case of any issues or when trying to find new sensors which were not find by me.
+You can trace all messages or use it for debug mode in case of any issues or when trying to find new sensors which have been not found by me.

 ![VSC Console](html/VSCconsole.jpg)